criecm/ansible-roles/roles/apache/README.md

 ### optional (sane defaults)
 * `rootdir (system-dependant/{{name}})`:
-  You have to populate it elsewhere (criecm.php-fpm does it from vars, or in your playbook)
+  You have to populate it elsewhere (criecm.php_fpm does it from vars, or in your playbook)
 * `webroot (rootdir)`:
   If you need a different web root
 * `listen ([*:80] or [*:443])`